-'Warning sign' for Biden on Ukraine controversy, as poll shows plurality of voters believe Trump allegations
+'Warning sign' for Biden on Ukraine controversy, as poll shows plurality of voters believes Trump allegations

 As President Trump battles back against arguably the biggest controversy to rock his presidency, a new national poll also points to potential warning signs for one of his top 2020 rivals, former Vice President Joe Biden.